Effects of Meth Use: Short-Term, Long-Term, Side Effects, and Treatment

 Dependency can result in overdoses or serious, life-threatening side effects.
-For this reason, anyone who suspects they or a loved one is dependent on methamphetamine should see a physician or addiction treatment professional for help.
-To help a Meth addict, call our 24/7 helpline at 1-888-744-0069 for more information.
+For this reason, anyone who suspects that they or a loved one is dependent on methamphetamine should see a physician or addiction treatment professional for help.
+To help a Meth addict, please call our 24/7 helpline free at for more information.

-Because meth is addictive, with an unpleasant withdrawal syndrome that includes fatigue, irritability, depression and even suicidal thoughts, supervised detoxification is frequently recommended.
-Completion of a medically monitored detox program can initiate effective recovery as it minimizes the risk of relapse and/or self-harm.
+Because meth is addictive, with an unpleasant withdrawal syndrome that includes fatigue, irritability, depression, and even suicidal thoughts, supervised detoxification is frequently recommended.
+Completion of a medically monitored detox program can initiate effective recovery, as it minimizes a person’s risk of relapse and/or self-harm.

-Once the drug has be eliminated from the system, the patient may begin addiction treatment.
-This can include psychotherapy and cognitive behavioral therapy, which can help patients prepare for life outside the facility.
+Once the drug has been eliminated from the system, the patient may begin addiction treatment.
+This can include psychotherapy and cognitive behavioral therapy, which can help patients prepare for life outside of the facility.

 As psychological issues arise, they are dealt with by qualified psychologists or psychiatrists.
 Some of the types of mental health issues that could present include psychosis, depression, and paranoid behavior.
 Mental health issues associated with substance abuse are best dealt with in dual diagnosis treatment centers.

 Aftercare is recommended for sustained recovery.
 Aftercare may include ongoing therapy, admission to a sober living or halfway house, 12-step supports groups, etc.